kevinkoltz/live_tracker/README.md

 LiveTracker is a fun attempt to capture the quirkyness of early [music trackers](https://en.wikipedia.org/wiki/Music_tracker).
-It uses [LiveView](https://github.com/phoenixframework/phoenix_live_view) for the user interface, music scheduling and recording.
-LiveTracker uses a separate websocket connection `/tone` to send one-way messages to [Tone.js](https://tonejs.github.io/) on the client side to generate sound in realtime (or close to it).
+It uses [LiveView](https://github.com/phoenixframework/phoenix_live_view) for the user interface to capture notes being played from a computer keyboard and display the song sequence.
+Unlike traditional trackers, LiveTracker does not load samples from a [module file](https://en.wikipedia.org/wiki/Module_file) ([yet?](/live_tracker/blob/master/lib/mod.ex)).
+Instead, it uses a separate websocket connection `/tone` to send one-way messages to [Tone.js](https://tonejs.github.io/) on the client side to play samples in realtime (or close to it).

 ## How to play